mrocklin/thesis/numerics.md

 Trilinos does not dominate its domain like BLAS/LAPACK, but it does demonstrate the value of prespecified complex interfaces in a higher level setting.
 A number of differently abled groups are able to co-develop in the same space with relatively little communication.

+### Analysis

+These analyses show that while low-level software is well modularized and loosely coupled, high and intermediate-level modules are often tightly coupled to specific lower-level implementations, limiting efficient selection and distribution at this level.
+This causes fragmentation and slower software evolution.

 Not Fully Written.